 The different classifications of when your puppy is an "adult dog" are due to the length of the growth phase for different-sized breeds.
 Large and giant dogs take a lot longer to fully mature than smaller dogs, although all of them have an intense growth spurt.

 A puppy’s body is going through significant changes as it grows rapidly, whatever size or breed it is.
 Puppies require greater calcium in their diet than adult dogs to support the proper development of their skeleton.

-They also need more protein, as they are rapidly building muscle and other body tissue.
-Their food should be more energy-dense than a fully-grown dog’s, as they are unable to eat as much but need plenty of energy to support their developing physiology.
-Nutrients like glucosamine (for cartilage) and chondroitin (for the fluid between joints) are crucial to prevent health problems later.
+They also need more protein, as they are rapidly building muscle and other body tissues.
+Their food should be more energy-dense than a fully grown dog’s, as they are unable to eat as much but need plenty of energy to support their developing physiology.